Testicular Biopsy Procedure

 Hormonal assessment reveals an abnormality and the semen parameters need to be cross checked.

-Testicular biopsy is not generally used to identify the testicular tumor.
+Testicular Biopsy Procedure is not generally used to identify the testicular tumor.
 At the point when the disease is suspected, an open surgical strategy (orchiectomy) is done to affirm the analysis.